Staff: Carolyn Reyes-Guzman, Ph.D., M.P.H.

 Before her work with CTP, Dr. Reyes-Guzman was a Cancer Research Training Award Fellow in the National Cancer Institute's Division of Cancer Epidemiology and Genetics.
 Under the mentorship of Neil Caporaso, M.D., her research focused on low-intensity/some-day cigarette smoking.
 She also has several years of experience working within the private/non-profit sector in tobacco control research, including areas of co-substance use, health behaviors, and mental health disorders.

-Dr. Reyes-Guzman currently supports a portfolio of grants related to tobacco use and cancer control, including light and intermittent smoking, behavioral co-morbidities of tobacco use, non-cigarette tobacco products, the application of advanced epidemiologic methods to analyze tobacco use exposure, and the genetics of nicotine dependence and tobacco use.
-She is interested in studying the epidemiology of light and intermittent cigarette smokers, along with their use of other tobacco products and substances.
-In addition to tobacco control research, Dr. Reyes-Guzman has collaborated on studies of other health behaviors such as overweight/obesity, biomarkers of tobacco exposure, and observational studies of lung cancer and lung cancer screening.
+Dr. Reyes-Guzman currently supports a portfolio of grants related to tobacco use and cancer control, including light and intermittent smoking, behavioral co-morbidities of tobacco use such as alcohol use and depression, non-cigarette tobacco products, the application of advanced epidemiologic methods to analyze tobacco use exposure, genetics of nicotine dependence and tobacco use, tobacco control policies, and tobacco cessation interventions.
+She is interested in studying the epidemiology of light and intermittent cigarette smokers, along with their co-use of other tobacco products and substances.
+In addition to tobacco control research, Dr. Reyes-Guzman has collaborated on studies of other health behaviors such as sleep/circadian rhythm disruptions, co-occurring alcohol and mental health disorders, biomarkers of tobacco exposure, overweight/obesity, and observational studies of lung cancer and lung cancer screening.

 Dr. Reyes-Guzman earned a Ph.D. and a Master in Public Health from George Washington University Milken Institute of Public Health and a Bachelor of Arts from Santa Clara University in California.